Introduction

 Over a century and a half later, I have endeavored to undertake this critical task.
 It has never been more important and pertinent, as a precursor to the automation age that is upon us.

-As a roboticist, inventor of the ,⁸ mentor at Singularity University, and robotics expert to Wefunder, I have spent the better part of a decade working in the robotics field and pondering the nature of robots.
-Do they deserve to be defined by biological markers?
+As a roboticist, inventor of the [self-driving store](#user-content-fn-8)[^8] ,⁸ mentor at Singularity University, and robotics expert to Wefunder, I have spent the better part of a decade working in the robotics field and pondering the nature of robots. *Do they deserve to be defined by biological markers?
 How can we differentiate between a mechanical android versus one with synthetic skin?
 Are robots simply advanced machines that serve as tools for humanity?
 Will they eventually join the fabric of human society as our agents, advisors, assistants, maids, nurses, and partners?
 Will they be our servants, equals or superiors?
 Will we merge with them to become human-robot hybrids?
 When robots become superintelligent will they be regarded as sentient?
 How can we even define sentience?
-What is a robot?
+What is a robot?*

 In this treatise I aim to better define what a robot truly is and find answers to these questions by exploring the order and evolution of robotkind.
 From mere automatons to sophisticated androids, robotkind is poised to erupt in the coming years.
 Rapid advances in artificial intelligence are giving robots the capacity for thought, and a level of social interaction never before possible.